lifemikey/objectstorage-swift/vhd-content-checking-and-conversion.md

    {: codeblock}

 4. Correct the content type.
    - The correct Content-Type for an ISO is `application/x-iso9660-image`.
-To correct an erroneous content type, you can change the `Content-Type` header in object storage with an `HTTP POST`.
+To correct an erroneous content type, you can change the `Content-Type` header in {{site.data.keyword.objectstorageshort}} with an `HTTP POST`.
 In {{site.data.keyword.objectstorageshort}}, `PUT` is used to create and `POST` is used to modify.
 The following call modifies the Content-Type.

    ```
    curl -i -H "X-Auth-Token: AUTH_tkcxxxxxxxxxxxxxxxxxxxxxxxx1d2a2a2" -H "Content-Type: application/x-iso9660-image" "https://dal05.objectstorage.service.networklayer.com/v1/AUTH_xxxxxxxx-d4a2-xxxx-xxxx-xxxxxxxxxx/isos/centos.iso" -X POST